 Meet Susan T. Mayne, Ph.D., Director, Center for Food Safety and Applied Nutrition

 Susan Mayne is the director of the Center for Food Safety and Applied Nutrition (CFSAN) at the Food and Drug Administration (FDA).
-In this position, Dr. Mayne leads the center’s development and implementation of programs and policies related to the composition, quality, safety, and labeling of foods, food and color additives, dietary supplements, and cosmetics.
+In this position, Dr. Mayne leads the center’s development and implementation of programs and policies related to the composition, quality, safety, and labeling of foods, food and color additives, and cosmetics.

 An internationally recognized public health leader and scientist, Dr. Mayne received a B.A. in chemistry from the University of Colorado.
 She earned a Ph.D. in nutritional sciences, with minors in biochemistry and toxicology, from Cornell University.